AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

     ![IMG2](https://github.com/AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/blob/master/assets/screenshots/Safe%20Workplace%20IMG%2002.png)

-3. Click on the settings Icon and then select then select **continue**
+3. Click on Solutions from the left navigation

-4. The Settings area for Dynamics 365 opens.
-Click on the settings option on the menu!

     ![IMG3](https://github.com/AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/blob/master/assets/screenshots/Safe%20Workplace%20IMG%2003.png)

-5. Click on the Solutions option under the Customization menu.
-This will open the Solutions page.
+4. Click on Import from top ribbon.
+This will open a pop-up window to select Solution Package

-6. Click on the Import Button

     ![IMG4](https://github.com/AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/blob/master/assets/screenshots/Safe%20Workplace%20IMG%2004.png)

-7. The Import solution form opens.
-Select the solution package to import by clicking on the choose File button, select the package previously downloaded and click OPEN.
-The Form should look as follows:
+5. Select Choose file and navigate to the location of package named "ContactTracing.zip"

+6. Ensure the solution name is correct and select Next

     ![IMG5](https://github.com/AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/blob/master/assets/screenshots/Safe%20Workplace%20IMG%2005.png)

-8. Select **Next**

-9. The import tool will gather the solution information.
-Will display the Name, Publisher, and Package type.
-The following information should be displayed:
+7. On the next window, select the "Enable any SDK message…" checkbox.
+Once checkbox is checked, click on Import

     ![IMG6](https://github.com/AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/blob/master/assets/screenshots/Safe%20Workplace%20IMG%2006.png)

-10. Select **Next**

-11. An Import Options screen will be displayed.
-Click on the Import Button on this form.
-The import process starts running, the screen will look as follows:
+8. The import process starts running

+9. *(optional)* After import is complete, select Download Log File and save it.
+This is just for future reference should any issues arise.
+Finally, select Close

     ![IMG7](https://github.com/AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/blob/master/assets/screenshots/Safe%20Workplace%20IMG%2007.png)

-12. Once the import process bar shows as completed, the importing solution form will indicate if the import was successfully completed.
-There might be some warnings displayed, but as long as there are no issues listed, the import has been completed.

-13. Click on the Close button to close the import page

-14. The "ContactTracing" solution now should be listed in the ALL SOLUTIONS view, as follows:
+10. Now, you should see "Safe Workplace – Contact Tracing" in the list of installed solutions

     ![IMG8](https://github.com/AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/blob/master/assets/screenshots/Safe%20Workplace%20IMG%2008.png)

-15. Close the browser session for the Dynamics 365 settings and navigate to Power Apps and select your environment.
-Click on the Apps Button.
-The Safe Workplace App should be now listed
+11. Click on the Apps Button.
+The Safe Workplace Apps should be now listed

     ![IMG9](https://github.com/AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/blob/master/assets/screenshots/Safe%20Workplace%20IMG%2009.png)

 Installation will add the configuration for the Safe Workplace Contact Tracing app

 Select the Admin App to open the model driven app that lets you configure the rest of the deployment settings.
 The admin app has several entities where you can add and manage data for your system.
 You can use the area picker in the lower part of the left navigation pane to select a different area (Safe Place or Administration).
+Please review the demo of the solution to obtain more infromation about how to use the Administration options of the app.

 ![IMG10](https://github.com/AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/blob/master/assets/screenshots/Safe%20Workplace%20IMG%2010.png)